 - History, Theory and the Future of the Nonprofit Sector

-To apply, potential students must complete the online application, submit the $50 fee, and send the transcripts from your bachelor’s degree, as well as a current resume and admission essay based on the provided topics.
+To apply to this nonprofit organization master’s program, you must complete the online application, submit the $50 fee, and send the transcripts from your bachelor’s degree.
+You will also need to submit a current resume and admission essay based on the provided topics.

-Regis University, located in Denver, Colorado, although it offers a multitude of online programs, is a private Jesuit college that offers several undergraduate and graduate degrees.
-This best online master in non-profit leadership program is offered through the Regis University College of Business and Economics which also offers degrees in accounting, business, marketing, and public administration.
-For a private school, the program is extremely affordable, only costing $525 per credit hour.
+Regis University is located in beautiful Denver, Colorado.
+Although it offers a multitude of online programs, Regis is a private Jesuit college that offers several undergraduate and graduate degrees.
+This best online master’s in nonprofit leadership program is offered through the Regis University College of Business and Economics, and this college also offers degrees in:

-Some of the required courses for this online masters in non-profit leadership include Development of Philanthropy and Nonprofit Organizations and Administrative Law and Nonprofit Organizations.
+Some of the required courses for this online master’s in nonprofit leadership include:

-This top masters in non-profit management offered by Johnson and Wales University is one of the most accelerated programs on the list.
-Students can complete their degree in as little as fifteen months.
-Although the pace is fast, it is still a thorough program covering all aspects of non-profit management.
+This top master’s in nonprofit management offered by Johnson and Wales University is one of the most accelerated online master’s degrees on the list.
+Students interested in this program can complete their degree in as little as fifteen months.
+Although the pace is fast, it is still a thorough graduate program covering all aspects of nonprofit management.
 The courses are broken into 11-week cohorts.
-Some of the classes students are required to include:
+Some of the required classes include: